A 2 Day Chicago Itinerary – The Ultimate Guide (2025)

 Architecture Tour

 This is my biggest must do of Chicago.
 I really don’t want you to miss it!
+I’ve done the tour twice and will make sure it’s a habit when visiting Chicago.

 The river boat tours offer an insight into the 130 year old history of Chicago, its culture, and its architecture.
+You’ve never seen such remarkable buildings, old and new, while relaxing in an open air boat and sipping a beverage.

 Get Tickets in advance!